Farm to School Tastings

 Project GROWS conducts Farm to School Tastings in Staunton City Public Schools, Waynesboro Public Schools, and Augusta County Public Schools.

-To set up a Farm to School Tasting at your school, or to volunteer with Project GROWS at a tasting, contact our Food Access Coordinator, Megan Townley.
+To set up a Farm to School Tasting at your school, or to volunteer with Project GROWS at a tasting, contact our Director of Food Access, Megan Marshall.

 School Systems We Serve